 NIRCam coronagraphy enables high-contrast imaging (HCI), in which the diffracted light of a bright object is suppressed to reveal much fainter objects nearby.
-See here for an overview of HCI with JWST.
+Please refer to JWST High-Contrast Imaging and its child pages for detailed JWST HCI information.

-NIRCam offers five coronagraphic masks (occulting masks) in the focal plane and two Lyot stops (apodizing masks) in the pupil plane.
+NIRCam offers 5 coronagraphic masks (occulting masks) in the focal plane and 2 Lyot stops (apodizing masks) in the pupil plane.
 One Lyot stop is used with the round coronagraphic masks, and the other Lyot stop is used with the bar-shaped coronagraphic masks.
-See here for a general summary of JWST's HCI optics.
+The JWST High-Contrast Imaging Optics article provides a general summary of JWST's HCI optics.

-NIRCam has three round and two bar-shaped coronagraphic masks for occulting the bright object.
+NIRCam has three round- and two bar-shaped coronagraphic masks for occulting a bright object.

 Filters for NIRCam coronagraphic imaging